Islamabad - Capital City of Pakistan

 Khan Pur dam:

 Khanpur dam has been constructed in a narrow gorge on the Haro River near the town of Khanpur, about 25 miles (40 km) from Islamabad.
-It forms Khanpur Lake, a reservoir which supplies drinking water to
+It forms Khanpur Lake, a reservoir which supplies drinking water to Islamabad and Rawalpindi and irrigation water to many of the agricultural and industrial areas surrounding the cities.

 The dam was completed in 1983 after a 15 year construction period believed to have cost Rs.
 1,352 million.
 It is 167 feet (51 m) high and stores 110,000 acre feet (140,000,000 m�) of water.